 Credit, Grades and Hours of Instruction

-Credit is awarded on the basis of two credits for every 45 contact hours of instruction.
+The courses we offer for credit provide two SMFA credits (Tufts credit equivalency: 0.5).
 Grading is on a pass/fail basis.
-If you require a letter grade in order to transfer credit to another institution, or for professional development purposes, please submit a request for letter grade before the 3rd class meeting.
-There is a form at student services.
-Credit and grades cannot be received for courses taken as non-credit, or for workshops.
+If you require a letter grade in order to transfer credit to another institution, or for professional development purposes, please submit a request for letter grade before the 3rd class meeting using the form at SMFA Student Services.
+Credit and grades cannot be received for courses taken as non-credit or for workshops and intensives.

-Please note continuing education credit level courses can be counted towards SMFA CE certificate programs.
+Please note that our credit-bearing Summer Session courses can be counted towards SMFA CE certificate programs.
 These may also count towards professional development points for teachers.

-- SMFA and Tufts Alumni Discount: Museum School alumni and Tufts University alumni are eligible to receive a 25% tuition discount off the cost of all courses taken for credit.
-Alumni must be a diploma or degree graduate of the School or have received a degree from Tufts.
+SMFA and Tufts Alumni Discount: SMFA alumni and Tufts University alumni are eligible to receive a tuition discount on SMFA Studio Art @ Tufts Summer Session courses.
+Alumni must be diploma or degree graduates of SMFA or have received a degree from Tufts.

 Withdrawals and Refunds

-The School reserves the right to cancel any course that does not have the minimum enrollment.
+The SMFA reserves the right to cancel any course that does not have the minimum enrollment.
 A full refund of tuition and fees will be made if a suitable substitute course is not found.
-The School also reserves the right to make changes in course scheduling, faculty and course content.
+The SMFA also reserves the right to make changes in course scheduling, faculty and course content.

 Some instructors will make supply lists available online before the start of the course for students to gather materials beforehand.
 For those courses that do not publish supply lists in advance, instructors will discuss materials in the first class meeting.